-You can walk-in during zero hour, after school, or over your lunch break or you can sign up for an appointment in advance at our front desk.
+You can walk-in during zero hour, after school, or over your lunch break or you can schedule an appointment through the OnBoard app: OnBoard.na.rapidbiz.com

 The Writing Center is a great environment for study or group work.
 Hang out, schedule a conference, or use the computers and ask questions as you write.
 If you're trying to clarify a thesis, integrate or analyze quotations, make inferences, organize or revise, we're here for you.

 The Writing Center is endowed by the Minnetonka Public Schools Foundation.

 - Writing tips and resources

 Who will meet with me?